BenjaminBorn/academic-kickstart/content/publication/BMPW_Spreads_2020/index.md

 publication: ""
 publication_short: ""

-abstract: "Interest-rate spreads fluctuate widely across time and countries.
-We characterize their behavior using some 3,200 quarterly observations for 21 advanced and 17 emerging economies since the early 1990s.
-Before the financial crisis, spreads are 10 times more volatile in emerging economies than in advanced economies.
-Since 2008, the behavior of spreads has converged across country groups, largely because it has adjusted in advanced economies.
-We also provide evidence on the transmission of spread shocks and find it similar across sample periods and country groups.
-Spread shocks have become a more important source of output fluctuations in advanced economies after 2008."
+abstract: "Interest rate spreads fluctuate widely across time and countries.
+They have been identified as a major driver of the business cycle in emerging market economies (EMEs).
+Since the global financial crisis, spreads in advanced market economies (AMEs) have been systematically higher and more volatile, resembling the patterns previously characteristic of EMEs.
+Comparing the periods before and after 2008, we find business cycles in AMEs now more closely resemble those in EMEs along several key dimensions.
+In the second part of the paper, we provide a structural interpretation of these changes through the lens of a small open economy business cycle model."

 # Summary.
 An optional shortened abstract.
 summary: ""